Disulfiram and Chemotherapy in Treating Patients with Refractory Solid Tumors or Metastatic Pancreatic Cancer

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, including localized infections, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia or psychiatric illness/social situations that would limit compliance with study requirements

 - Untreated brain metastases

 - Any of the following: * Pregnant women * Nursing women

 - Other concurrent chemotherapy, immunotherapy, radiotherapy, any ancillary therapy considered investigational (utilized for a non-Food and Drug Administration [FDA]-approved indication and in the context of a research investigation) or receiving any other investigational agent which would be considered as a treatment for the primary neoplasm

 - Baseline of grade 2 or worse peripheral sensory neuropathy

 - Unable to abstain from alcohol for the duration of the study

 I. To determine the maximally tolerated dose (MTD) of the combination of disulfiram and gemcitabine (gemcitabine hydrochloride) in unresectable solid tumor cancer patients (Cohort 1).

 I. To describe the adverse event profile associated with this combination of disulfiram and chemotherapy (Cohort 2).

 II.
-To describe changes in muscle area at the L3 level from baseline to 28 to 35 days of treatment with disulfiram/chemotherapy and with placebo/chemotherapy (Cohort 2).
+To describe changes in muscle area at the L3 level from baseline to 28 to 60 days from the baseline computed tomography (CT) scan in patients treated with disulfiram/chemotherapy and with placebo/chemotherapy (Cohort 2).